 We encourage all of you to follow recommendations as provided by provincial health authorities, to reduce the likelihood of catching the virus, which include:

 - get vaccinated when you can!

 - wash your hands often with soap and water for at least 20 seconds

 - cover your mouth and nose when coughing or sneezing

 - avoid others who are unwell

 - avoid greeting with handshakes and consider greeting or acknowledgments hands-free, such as a wave

 - the most important thing you can do to prevent coronavirus and other illnesses is to wash your hands regularly and avoid touching your face.

-Please de-escalate any confrontational situations and if needed, report the situation to the office email or phone.
+Please de-escalate any confrontational situations and if needed report the situation to the office by email or phone.
 We deeply appreciate your understanding and compliance with these guidelines.

 For inquiries please email us if you need more information. [email protected]